Bakers/Chocolatiers & Candymakers

 In the late 1800s "open air" markets dominated the way people shopped.
 They could purchase all their food needs in one general area.
 Each vendor had their own little shop, or as they were known, stall.
 It is believed that each brother maintained a stall in one of about five markets throughout the city.

 Around the turn of the century Otto died and George and Henry combined the three bakeries, thus forming "Bergers".
+The first Berger Cookie Factory was located at 2900 Waterview Avenue.
 As the automobile became more of a way of travel, the brothers expanded the business to the other markets.
 Sadly, Henry passed away and that left George as the sole proprietor of the bakery.

 George had a young man by the name of Charles E. Russell in his employ.
 When George was ready to retire he sold the bakery to Mr. Russell.
 The bakery flourished under the care of Mr. Russell.